 In order to demonstrate financial responsibility with The National Accrediting Commission of Career Arts & Sciences (NACCAS), the Company either has to meet the requirements set forth by the U.S. Department of Education in accordance with section 34 CFR 668.171 or have a current ratio of current assets to current liabilities of one to one or greater; a positive tangible net worth; and a profit in the most recent accounting year.
-For the years ended December 31, 2022 and 2021, the Company demonstrates compliance by meeting the first requirement with financial responsibility scores of 1.9 and 2.9, respectively, as calculated in supplementary schedule B.
+For the years ended December 31, 2023 and 2022, the Company demonstrates compliance by meeting the first requirement with composite scores of 2.8 and 1.9, respectively, as calculated in supplementary schedule B.